Eisenstein cocycles for GL(n) and values of L-functions in imaginary quadratic extensions: The Eisenstein cocycle

-where ${\bf u} \in F^n$ and
+where ${\bf u} \in K^n$ and

-The factor (\ref{Convergence-factor}) will be referred to as the \textit{ convergence factor} and $k\in \Z$.
-This map is well-defined for $s$ large enough , and we shall determine a range of absolute convergence after the following theorem (cf. Theorem \ref{convergence-theorem}). \end{definition}
+The factor (\ref{Convergence-factor}) will be referred to as the \textit{ convergence factor}.
+As we shall see from Theorem \ref{convergence-theorem} later, this map is well-defined.
+That is, the right-hand side of \eqref{Szcech-cocycle-sum} converges absolutely for $\mathrm{Re}(s)> 1+\frac{k}{2}$, with $k\geq 0$, independently of $P,{\bf u},$ and $M$. \end{definition}